dead1nfluence/Meatmeet-Pro-Vulnerabilities/Device/JTAG-Enabled.md

 ### Impact
-The ESP32 system on a chip (SoC) that powers the device was found to have JTAG enabled.
+The ESP32 system on a chip (SoC) that powers the Meatmeet Pro was found to have JTAG enabled.
 By leaving JTAG enabled on an ESP32 in a commercial product an attacker with physical access to the device can connect over this port and reflash the device's firmware with malicious code which will be executed upon running.
 As a result, the victim will lose access to the functionality of their device and the attack may gain unauthorized access to the victim's Wi-Fi network by re-connecting to the SSID defined in the NVS partition of the device.

+### References
+- CWE-693: Protection Mechanism Failure
+- CWE-1191: On-Chip Debug and Test Interface With Improper Access Control

 ### Replication Steps
 1. Disassemble the Meatmeet Pro, exposing its internal circuit board.